 A conventional (Fordist) corporate structure leans on a hierarchical organization, compartmentalizing the decision-thinking process.
 Decisions and information move vertically between the levels of the hierarchy.
-This structure is usually contained within the same building for a small to medium-sized corporation, over several floors when required.
-Managers usually have a direct physical contact with the employees under their supervision.
+This structure is usually contained within the same building for a small to a medium-sized corporation, over several floors when required.
+Managers usually have direct physical contact with the employees under their supervision.
 Large corporations have regional offices replicating a similar hierarchy in which a geographical hierarchy is embedded.

 With globalization and information and communication technologies (ICT), a networked organizational structure (Post-Fordist) can emerge.
 A wider array of telecommunication services supports its cohesion.
 Proximity and direct contacts, at least for mundane tasks, are no longer a priority, which confers flexibility in the organization and its locations.
 As a result, some tasks can be relocated elsewhere, either in different regions/countries (offshoring; A), or within the same metropolitan area (offsite, such as in suburban offices or a home; B).